Social media accounts after death

 Managing your digital legacy can feel overwhelming, especially when each platform has different rules and processes.
 Many people aren't sure where to start with digital asset planning or how it fits into their broader estate administration.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by asking questions about your digital accounts, what options are available to you, and how to communicate your wishes to your family.
+People often begin by asking questions about their digital accounts, what options are available, and how they might communicate their wishes to their family.
 Our AI tool helps you understand the general legal landscape around digital assets and the range of options that may be available.

-If you need tailored legal advice specific to your situation, we can connect you with licensed estate lawyers who can provide guidance on how to incorporate digital asset planning into your overall will and estate strategy.
+For tailored legal advice specific to a person's situation, LawConnect can connect people with licensed estate lawyers, who generally work in the area of how digital asset planning may relate to an overall will and estate.
 Only a licensed lawyer can provide legal advice that takes your personal circumstances fully into account.

 Not sure what to ask?